MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

   - enduser
 ---

-# Set up UI flows
+# Set up UI flows and Power Automate Desktop (preview)

 Before you can use your device to create UI flows, you'll need to ensure it meets the requirements outlined here.